andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 ## Refresh Token

-> Refresh token create in `refresh endpoint`
+> Refresh token create in `login endpoint` or `refresh endpoint`

-The refresh token can be used after the access token has expired or `30 minutes after the access token was created`, the refresh token will be valid for `7 days.` If`rememberMe` in the login endpoint is set to `true`, the refresh token will be valid for `200 days`.
-Refresh Token will be used to refresh the access token if it expires, eliminating the need to re-login.
+The refresh token can be used after the access token has expired or `30 minutes after the access token was created`, the refresh token will be valid for `7 days` or if `rememberMe` in the login endpoint is set to `true` then the refresh token will be valid for `30 days`.
+Refresh Token will be used to refresh the access token if it expired.

-Refresh token will put into guard `AuthRefreshJwtGuard`
+Refresh token will check if we use `AuthRefreshJwtGuard`

 ### Usage